elavoie/pull-lend-stream-random-tester/README.md

    terminates normally.
 Outputs will be requested until done or error.
 2. Similar to 1. but the input terminates with an error.
 3. The number of inputs is potentially infinite.
-Output will be aborted normally after *count* values have be received.
+Output will be aborted normally after *count* values have been received.
 4. Similar to 3. but the output fails rather than aborts.

 During execution, one of the next actions may be chosen at random (if available):